Broaden and reimagine our professional offerings to equip students for the future of policy.

 Goal: Experiment and expand hybrid and online executive/modular options and/or mid-career degree options.

-- We have built an Office of Digital Learning led by a new Director of Digital Learning.
+• We have created an Office of Digital Learning led by a new Director of Digital Learning.

-- We have broadened Executive Education across the school to provide more topics and sessions, launching new programs in corporate social responsibility, behavioral economics and policy, program evaluation, and human-centered design.
-We received a gift to launch an executive program in cybersecurity.
+• We have broadened Executive Education across the school to provide more topics and sessions, launching new programs in corporate social responsibility, behavioral economics and policy, program evaluation, and human-centered design.
+In 2022 we launched a new executive program in cybersecurity capacity building.

 Goal: Consider new graduate degrees and/or stronger concentrations.

-- We also added concentrations for our MPP program.
-Students can now graduate with an MPP with a concentration in:
+• We also added concentrations for our MPP program.
+Students can graduate with an MPP concentration in:

 Another new program option is the team-based master’s project.